 The “palace guard” was the Praetorian Guard.
-This group was instituted by Augustus Caesar and formed the emperor’s private bodyguard—an elite troop.
-Eventually its members became the king makers; they appointed the Caesar.
+Augustus Caesar instituted this group; it formed the emperor’s private bodyguard—an elite troop.
+Eventually, its members became the kingmakers; they appointed Caesar.
 As Rome conquered the nations of the world, these men were appointed to rule over them.
-Obviously this band of men was strategic in the Roman Empire.
+Obviously, this band of men was strategic in the Roman Empire.

-Evidently the church at Rome was typically ineffective in reaching these men.
+Evidently, the church at Rome was typically ineffective in reaching these men.
 Paul came to Rome as a prisoner and was able to evangelize this Praetorian Guard.
 He had a captive audience.
-One guard at a time was chained to him.
-Each shift he had a new opportunity to share Christ.
+They chained to one guard at a time.
+Each shift, he had a new opportunity to share Christ.
 Can you imagine the talk of the barracks?
 “Have you been chained to that Paul yet?
 Boy, are you going to get an ear full!
 All he can talk about is that Jesus Christ and his death and resurrection for our sins.”

 Paul was an effective witness to one man at a time.
 That is where most Christian fail: one-on-one testimony.
 The most effective way to reach people for Christ is one on one.
 I doubt that any of the Praetorian Guard attended the stated services of the church in Rome or any evangelistic services.
 We are the best witness to our relatives, neighbors, and friends.
 You are the best Christian some people know; it may be that you are the only Christian some people know.